Children & Youth Committee at Rotary Club of Guelph

 CAMP ENTERPRISE

-Camp Enterprise Golden Triangle is supported each year by over 10 Rotary Clubs in the Waterloo-Wellington ‘Golden Triangle’ region that encompasses Kitchener, Waterloo, Cambridge, Guelph, Fergus and Elora.
-It also involves the Rotaract Clubs in this region.
+Camp Enterprise Golden Triangle was supported each year by over 10 Rotary Clubs in the Waterloo-Wellington ‘Golden Triangle’ region that encompasses Kitchener, Waterloo, Cambridge, Guelph, Fergus and Elora.
+It also involved the Rotaract Clubs in this region.

 High school students in grade 11 and 12 from the Golden Triangle region.

 In the Ron Eydt Centre at the University of Waterloo.
-Students sleep over for two nights in student residences (a great taste of university life!) and are chaperoned by Rotarians.
+Students slept over for two nights in student residences (a great taste of university life!) and were chaperoned by Rotarians.

-Usually in the first week of May, immediately after regular university students have left campus following their year-end exams.
+Usually in the first week of May, immediately after regular university students had left campus following their year-end exams.

 Until 2018, it was a 3-day program.
-Since 2019, it is a 2.5-day program so that high schoolers only miss two full days of school.
-(For 2022, Camp Enterprise might become a weekend program so students miss no school time - this is under review.)
+Since 2019, it became a 2.5-day program so that high schoolers only missed two full days of school.

-• On day one, they arrive in time for dinner and a Rotary/Rotaract meeting.
+• On day one, they arrived in time for dinner and a Rotary/Rotaract meeting.

-• On day two, they work in teams on a business idea presented that night to a sort-of Dragon's Den panel.
+• On day two, they worked in teams on a business idea presented that night to a sort-of Dragon's Den panel.

-• On day three, they participate in a fast-based and fun business game, before wrapping up and returning home.
+• On day three, they participated in a fast-paced and fun business game, before wrapping up and returning home.

-In between, the students are addressed by keynote speakers, with whom the students can chat about real-life experience on building a career and/or starting a business.
+In between, the students were addressed by keynote speakers, with whom the students could chat about real-life experience on building a career and/or starting a business.

-There is no cost to the participating students who are sponsored by the Rotary Clubs at about $350 per student, according to their club budgets.
-All presenters and Rotarians volunteer their time and skills.
+There was no cost to the participating students who were sponsored by the Rotary Clubs at about $350 per student, according to their club budgets.
+All presenters and Rotarians volunteered their time and skills.

-While the line-up changes a bit each year, the topics generally include:
+While the line-up changed a bit each year, the topics generally included:

 • The fundamentals of the free enterprise system.